 Because net domestic product (NDP) more accurately reflects the value of goods and services in an economy available for consumption (ONS, 2023), using it as the basis for productivity means we are better capturing what income is available to be split between wages and profit.
 Second, Stansbury & Summers (2018) restrict unemployment data to the rate for 25-54 year-olds to avoid capturing demographic shift effects.
 Finally, as well as using moving averages, the Stansbury & Summers (2018) also use an ARDL model, and check time-horizons beyond their baseline three-year moving average.

-By implementing these improvements, this paper will build on previous literature in the UK and more fully answer the question of how, precisely, productivity growth leads to changes in income and living standards.
+By implementing these improvements, this paper will build on previous literature in the UK and expand the answer the question of how, precisely, productivity growth leads to changes in income and living standards.

 Empirical Strategy

-As stated, we will regress a plethora of different models, investigating the effects of productivity on both average and median wages.
+As stated, we will regress a plethora of models investigating the effects of productivity on both average and median wages.
 The variable term wages and productivity (prod) will be a catch-all for both kinds and nuance will be introduced when results are presented.

 We first estimate a simple model, regressing real median wages on real productivity – logs are used to estimate elasticities rather than absolute units: